docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/getting-started.rst

 Finally, install Python, if you do not have it already.
 It may be downloaded at python.org.
 The sample projects use this as part of the custom build steps.

-Depending on whether your effect will use OpenCL or CUDA or both, you'll need to download the CUDA SDK.
+Depending on whether your effect will use CUDA, you'll need to download the CUDA SDK.
 On Windows, create an environment variable pointing to it named CUDA_SDK_BASE_PATH, so that the linker will find the right libraries.

 ----